Ask John Carney Anything!

 Every Thursday, we address reader questions and feedback on video.

-Tomorrow, John Carney will answer reader questions in a video segment, which we’ll post at about 11AM ET.
+Tomorrow, John Carney will answer readers’ questions in a video segment, which we’ll post at about 11AM ET.

-John has been writing extensively on the state of the economy, Wall Street culture, Goldman Sachs and most recently the secretive “Blob” on Capitol Hill for Clusterstock and The Money Game.

-So If you have anything to ask him, fire away.
-You can do this until 9:00 AM ET on Thursday, in three ways:
+So if there’s anything you want to ask or complain about, fire away.
+You can do this until 9:00 AM ET, in three ways:

 - Leave a question in the comments below